top of page

 Complainers

-Sometimes it's not easy to spot a complainer.
+Sometimes, it's not easy to spot a complainer.
 They will typically do so subtly; they will attempt to draw you into the complaining mode without realizing it.
 Keep an ear out during the conversation.
-Often, their complaints will start about something external like the weather, what's going on in the news, or a client relationship however, it will likely come back to complaining about your company, management, colleagues, or internal issues.
+Often, their complaints will start about something external, like the weather, what's going on in the news, or a client relationship.
+However, they will likely come back to complaining about your company, management, colleagues, or internal issues.

-If they are a more senior colleague, they are essentially inviting you to begin to complain to endear themselves to you as a cohort.
-Don't take the bait; it is a slippery slope and highly unproductive and will likely damage your career in the long run.
-If you find, or sense, this happening, come back with a positive remark.
+If they are a more senior colleague, they are inviting you to begin complaining to endear themselves to you as a cohort.
+Please don't take the bait; it is a slippery slope, highly unproductive, and will likely damage your career in the long run.
+If you find or sense this happening, return with a positive remark.
 A positive comeback will likely stop them in their tracks.
-Most importantly, once you sense they are a complainer, strategy number one, keep a safe distance.
+Most importantly, once you feel they are a complainer, strategy one is to keep a safe distance.

 Toxic employees are arrogant.
-They feel they are carrying the company's weight on their backs and that everyone is dependent on them for success.
+They feel they are carrying the company's weight on their backs, and everyone depends on them for success.
 Everyone else is lazy, unskilled, and undisciplined.
 How fortunate we all are to have them on our team!
-Usually, there is some small truth to what they say; they generally have more experience or lack the self-discipline to create a work-life balance and are certified workaholics and proud of it.
+Usually, there is some small truth to what they say; they generally have more experience or lack the self-discipline to create a work-life balance.
+They are certified workaholics and proud of it.

-They will obfuscate with an outward appearance of team spirit and support, they are the first to congratulate others in public, but it's a very different story one-on-one.
-Don't mistake confidence with arrogance; yea; confidence means one has developed an expertise in their job that doesn't need an introduction; it shows in their work and how they genuinely treat others particularly under pressure.
-Those w3ho are arrogant can't wait to tell you how good they are and turn each conversation towards themselves.
-Strategy number two, a lot like number one, keep a safe distance.
+They will obfuscate with an outward appearance of team spirit and support; they are the first to congratulate others in public, but it's a very different story one-on-one.
+Don't mistake confidence for arrogance; confidence means one has developed expertise that doesn't need an introduction; it shows in their work and how they genuinely treat others, particularly under pressure.
+Those who are arrogant can't wait to tell you how good they are and turn each conversation towards themselves.
+Strategy number two, like number one, is to keep a safe distance.

-Toxic employees love to gossip.
-As Eleanor Roosevelt said, 'Great minds discuss ideas; average minds discuss events; small minds discuss people.' inevitably, someone who likes to gossip will either begin talking about others or entice you to judge others.
-Gossip may seem obvious to spot, but not always.
-Gossip can be challenging to see the start of because the gossiper will likely begin with a positive or neutral comment to draw you in, move to a subtle comparison to others, and finally, a negative judgemental comment about others' shortcomings, lack of success, or performance.
+Toxic employees who love to gossip inadvertently create a toxic workplace culture..
+As Eleanor Roosevelt said, 'Great minds discuss ideas; average minds discuss events; small minds discuss people.'
+Inevitably, someone who likes to gossip will either begin talking about others or entice you to judge others.
+Gossip may seem obvious to spot, but it is not always.
+Gossip can be challenging to see the start of because the gossiper will likely begin with a positive or neutral comment to draw you in, move to a subtle comparison to others, and finally, a negative judgmental comment about others' shortcomings, lack of success, or performance.
 As the conversation turns darker, they will be gauging your reaction to test your limits on your willingness to teach those around you.
 What's the best way to deal with gossipers?
-Strategy number three, a lot like numbers one and two.
+Strategy number three is a lot like numbers one and two.
 Keep a safe distance.

-Life is difficult as it is, and now, during this Pandemic, more challenging than ever for those who have been fortunate enough to keep their jobs and soldier on.
+Life is difficult, and now, during this pandemic, it is more challenging than ever for those fortunate enough to keep their jobs and soldier on.
 Being positive takes a lot of self-discipline.
-I'm not just talking about phone positivity, with empty cheerful emojis and commentary, but real positivity where we show empathy and compassion to those around us, manifesting leadership by overcoming day-to-day challenges that come our way.
-Some people just have negative DNA and see the world as a 'zero-sum game, so they will find a strange solace in complaining, bragging, and gossiping as well as other toxic behavior.
+I'm not just talking about phone positivity, with empty cheerful emojis and commentary, but genuine positivity where we show empathy and compassion to those around us, manifesting leadership by overcoming day-to-day challenges that come our way.
+Some people have negative DNA and see the world as a zero-sum game, so they will find a strange solace in complaining, bragging, and gossiping as well as other toxic behavior.

 The better you learn to spot and stay clear of these people, the lighter you will feel; let them carry the weight of negativity on their shoulders instead of trying to pass it on and share it with you.
 Stay close to those colleagues who, instead of tearing others down, build up those around them and bring light during dark times.
-There is light at the end of the tunnel; follow those who carry the torch, not lead you into further darkness.
+Light is at the end of the tunnel; follow those who carry the torch, not those who lead you into further darkness.

 Comments